enkidevs/curriculum/go/intro/functions/multiple-results.md

 }

 func main() {
-	fmt.Println(avgOfTwoNum(11,34))
+	fmt.Println(avgOfTwoNum(11,33))
 }

 // Output
 // 11 33 22
 ```
-The above function gets 2 numbers inputed and then calculates the average of the 2 numbers and returns the inputed 2 numbers as well as their average.
+The above function gets 2 numbers inputted and then calculates the average of the 2 numbers and returns the inputted numbers as well as their average.

-Functions can also returno no results.
-A well known function like that is the `main()` function.
+Functions can also return no results.
+A well-known function like that is the `main()` function.

 ---
 ## Revision